 The consent (DA 470-11-2003) sets out the operating, environmental and reporting conditions the quarry must comply with throughout its operational life.

 Subsequent to 2004, Boral has received approval for 10 modifications to the consent.
-An 11th (MOD 11) is presently being exhibited for public comment.
+An 11th (MOD 11) is currently under assessment by the Department.

 You can read through the consolidated consent documentation here.